To learn more about our International Strategy, please watch the brief but insightful introductory video below…

 We pursue our investment objective by focusing on identifying companies that can help deliver market-beating returns over every rolling three-year period.
 We will attempt to provide geographical exposure similar to our benchmark, though we will not blindly mimic weightings or holdings on a geographic or industry composition basis.

-We believe that great companies are not found solely in America or on U.S. stock exchanges, and that anyone who limits their investing search to U.S. companies is creating artificial restraints that will harm their long-term investing returns.
+We believe that great companies are not found solely in America, and that anyone who limits their investing search to U.S. companies is creating artificial restraints that will harm their long-term investing returns.

 Additionally, we believe that in the coming decades a significant portion of global growth will be driven by the rise of the middle class in emerging markets; while U.S.-based multinationals will benefit from this trend, investors may have greater opportunities to benefit by taking a global approach to this global phenomenon.
 Just as American companies are not competing solely for domestic consumers, they are not competing solely against American counterparts, and the victor will not always live in our own backyard.

 Finally, we believe investors have a better chance of finding misunderstood or undervalued companies in markets that aren’t highly scrutinized.
 Similar to the theory that U.S. small caps offer better opportunities because they are generally less covered by Wall Street, we think investing in markets less frequented by your average investor (or index-based ETF) increases the chances of uncovering value and outsized returns.

 Strategically, we are bottom-up investors looking for great companies rather than making macroeconomic calls (although we do consider macroeconomic trends in evaluating companies).
 Ideally we would find companies that we think offer attractive value propositions - companies with large and/or growing markets, sustainable competitive advantages, clear paths to solid cash flow generation, and the ability to compound shareholder value over the course of many years - regardless of their listed market.